Menu

 The space between the rays of an angle is the interior of the angle, the surrounding space is the exterior.

 Angles can be measured on paper using a protractor.
 There are many types of protractors with varying levels of accuracy.
-The most common type of protractor used in educational settings is a half circle protractor, usually made of plastic.
+The most common type of protractor used in lower educational settings is a half circle protractor, usually made of plastic.
 It looks like this:

 2.2: Measuring Angles